storyfeet/bob_cards_elm/rules.md

 Overview
 --------

-Set in the early settlement of the Americas, each player competes, either against other players or against the clock, to go as far west as possible, managing their supplies, exhaustion and injuries, all while staying safe from Bandits.
+Set in the early settlement of the Americas, each player competes, or works together, to go as far west as possible.
+All while managing supplies, exhaustion and injuries, and staying safe from Bandits.

 Each player maintains a deck of cards with various actions available.
 During the main phase of the game players take turns to play cards and perform the actions on those cards.
 They may also buy cards from the trade row to gain extra abilities.

-Once all players have passed, the bandits will take their turn, and the trade row will upate.
+Once all players have run out of cards/actions and passed, the bandits will take their turn, and the trade row will upate.

-Then each player draws back up to 6 cards, and the cycle begins again.
+Then each player draws cards, and the cycle begins again.

 Verses, Co-op and Single player
 ---------------------